ilikescience/ilikescience.github.io/_posts/2018-06-03-wsj-accessibility.markdown

 {% include image.html src="/images/accessibility-4.png" caption="Google Lighthouse accessibility audit on June 3rd, 2018"%}

 We still have some work to do on this page to push the score even higher.
-However, getting a score of 100 isn’t our goal.
-We’ll never be able to ace every metric we can measure.
-Instead, as we continue on to other parts of WSJ.com, I’m keeping my simple definition of accessibility in mind: make our products easy to use for everybody.
+Getting a score of 100 isn’t our goal, however, and we’ll never be able to ace every metric of accessibility.
+Instead, as we continue on to other parts of WSJ.com, I’m keeping a simpler mission in mind: make our products easy to use for everybody.

 #### Acknowledgements